Dallas Wings: 2016–2024: The start of the Dallas Wings

 Ahead of the season, on April 11, 2017, it was announced that Mary O’Connor had stepped down as president and CEO of the Dallas Wings, less than a year after assuming the role.
 General Manager Greg Bibb took over O’Connor’s responsibilities.
 The Wings opened the regular season on May 14 and posted an even 8–8 record through May and June.
 Although they endured a difficult July (3–6), the team rebounded in August with a 5–3 performance, securing a playoff berth on August 31 with a 99–96 win over the Chicago Sky.
 Finishing the regular season at 16–18, the Wings entered the playoffs as the 7th seed but were eliminated in the first round by the Washington Mystics, 86–76, on September 6.
-Led by All-Star guard Skylar Diggins-Smith and forward Glory Johnson, the Wings featured the youngest roster in the league but still managed to exceed expectations.
+Led by All-Star guard Skylar Diggins and forward Glory Johnson, the Wings featured the youngest roster in the league but still managed to exceed expectations.
 On September 19, Allisha Gray was named the 2017 WNBA Rookie of the Year, becoming the second player in franchise history to earn the honor, joining Cheryl Ford, who won the award in 2003 with the Detroit Shock.